MikeDombo/Stock_Backtester/README.md

 # Python Customizable Stock Backtester
-Python project for backtesting stock trading techniques.
+Download historical stock data and test your trading techniques to maximize profits.

 # What it is Used For
 This repository hosts code to download historical financial data from Yahoo Finance.
 You can then utilize that data, or any other source of